annotation/stam-tools/docs/fromxml.md

 ### elements

-Elements is a list of tables, each entry defines a how to map a certain XML element, identified by an XPath-like path expression, to plain text and annotations.
+Elements is a list of tables, each entry defines how to map a certain XML element, identified by an XPath-like path expression, to plain text and annotations.
 This is the backbone of the conversion process.
 Elements should be defined in order from generic to specific.
 So elements that are defined later take precedence over those defined earlier (and therefore should be more specific).
-An particular XML node is only matches once with its most appropriate configuration.
+A particular XML node is only matched once with its most appropriate configuration.

 The syntax for element configuration is explain in [its own section](#Element_configuration)